Mofeeakin/Loan-Analysis/README.md

  **Optimizing Loan Frequency:** Weekly repayments show better recovery rates than monthly ones.
 Encouraging more frequent repayment schedules could enhance cash flow and reduce defaults.

- **Branch-Level Interventions:** Branches with lower recovery rates should be supported with **additional training, data-driven insights, and alternative collection strategies**.
+ **Branch-Level Interventions:** Branches with lower recovery rates should be supported with additional training, data-driven insights, and alternative collection strategies.

  **Handling Overpayments:** The **₦2.43M overpaid amount** should be **refunded or credited toward future loans** to maintain customer trust and satisfaction.